mrled/biblemunger/readme.markdown

 - Minify and compress
     - Can Python minify my JS, HTML, and CSS?
     - Can CherryPy compress it automatically?
 (If so, will that work when run as WSGI?)
+- Open up dev tools in e.g. Chrome and figure out if I really need *all* those requests - some are redundant but I think I need some extra logic to eliminate the redundancy

 ### BibleMunger 2.0: A big update